Turbocharge your wedding edits with the help of AI

 I’m using a Curves adjustment to increase exposure on the bride in the first photo, though I could use other tools as well.
 Carol Harrold

-In the interests of keeping things for this example, I’ll stick to just that adjustment.
+In the interests of keeping things simple for this example, I’ll stick to just that adjustment.
 In the Actions panel, I’ll click the Stop Recording button.
 Now I have an action that will select any subject in a photo and increase the exposure using the curve adjustment.

 To apply the edits to the set of photos, I’ll choose File > Automate > Batch, and choose the recorded action to run.
 Since all the images are currently open in Photoshop, I’ll set the Source as Opened Files and the Destination as None, which runs the action on the files without saving them.
 I could just as easily point it at a folder on disk and create new edited versions.